Real Estate Closing FAQs

 Any costs of obtaining these copies should be paid by the seller.
 If you have not received the copies prior to closing, the closing may be extended for up to 3 days after receipt.
 A party buying a condominium owned by a developer has fifteen (15) days to cancel the contract instead of three (3).
 Any right to terminate the contract ends upon closing, even if you have not received the documents or even if you have received an incomplete set of documents.

 Contact us to learn how we may assist you.
 Our offices are open from 8:30 a.m. until 5:00 p.m., Monday through Friday.
-We have three convenient locations to better serve you.
+We have two convenient locations to better serve you.